 The COVID-19 pandemic has negatively impacted the global economy, disrupted consumer spending and global supply chains and created significant volatility and disruption of financial markets.
 The COVID-19 pandemic impacted our ability to host in-person events associated with our NAPW Network and we had to use alternative methods such as virtual events to conduct our events.
+In October 2022, the NAPW network held a hybrid event that consisted of both in-person and virtual participants.
+In 2023, the NAPW network plans on continuing to hold hybrid events, where applicable.

 The extent of the impact of the COVID-19 pandemic, including our ability to execute our business strategies as planned, will depend on future developments, including the duration and severity of the pandemic, which are highly uncertain and cannot be predicted, and may have an adverse effect on our business and financial performance.

 In response to mandates and recommendations from federal, state and local authorities, as well as decisions we have made to protect the health and safety of our employees with respect to the COVID-19 pandemic, we temporarily closed our offices and had our employees work remotely.
 We reopened our offices on April 4, 2022, with a hybrid work schedule.
 We may face more closure requirements and other operation restrictions for prolonged periods of time due to, among other factors, evolving and stringent public health directives, quarantine policies, social distancing measures, or other governmental restrictions, which could have a further material impact on our sales and profits.
 The COVID-19 pandemic could also adversely affect our liquidity and ability to access the capital markets.
-Uncertainty regarding the duration of the COVID-19 pandemic may adversely impact our ability to raise additional capital, or require additional reductions in capital expenditures that are otherwise needed to implement our strategies.
+Uncertainty regarding the duration of the COVID-19 pandemic may adversely impact our ability to raise additional capital, or require additional capital, or require additional reductions in capital expenditures that are otherwise needed to implement our strategies.